Why Does The Earth Rotate? (Causes And Effects)

 Everything, including the atmosphere, rotates with us, so we don’t recognize that we’re spinning.
 If we were floating above the North Pole, Earth would rotate counterclockwise.
 That gives the impression of the Sun rising in the east, moving across the sky as it climbs, and then setting in the west.

 Half of Earth receives light and solar energy from the other half in darkness.
 The Earth doesn’t spin ideally.
 It wobbles ever so slightly.
 Some of the Earth’s wobbling is predictable.
 Like a spinning top slowing down, the Earth’s axis wobbles on a 26,000-year cycle known as precession.
 It changes how the Earth’s hemispheres are oriented towards the Sun.
-So the star almost directly above the North Pole cycles through several stars over time.
+So, the star almost directly above the North Pole cycles through several stars over time.

 Precession is one of the Milankovitch cycles named after the mathematician who deduced them in the 1940s.
 Milankovitch cycles influence Earth’s climate by changing how much solar energy reaches the Earth.
 But in 2000, the wobble took an unexpected and relatively “rapid” turn east.
-So with the help of the GRACE satellites launched by NASA and the German Aerospace Center to record data on anomalies in Earth’s gravity field, scientists looked for answers in the Earth’s mass.
+So, with the help of the GRACE satellites launched by NASA and the German Aerospace Center to record data on anomalies in Earth’s gravity field, scientists looked for answers in the Earth’s mass.

 Coefficients in the equations that best describe the Earth’s wobbling depend on latitude.
 The coefficients are the biggest, near 45 degrees north or south latitude.
-So any changes in mass that happen around there are amplified.
-NASA estimates dry years cause the Earth to wobble east, while in wet years, Earth wobbles west.
+So, any changes in mass that happen around there are amplified.
+NASA estimates dry years cause the Earth to wobble east, while in wet years, the Earth wobbles west.

 Over thousands of years, the eccentricity of the Earth’s orbit varies.
 As a result of gravitational attractions among the planets, primarily Jupiter and Saturn.
 The orbital eccentricity cycles with a period of roughly 100,000 years.
 As the eccentricity of the orbit involves, the semi-major axis of the orbital ellipse remains unchanged.
-So the length of the sidereal year remains unchanged.
+So, the length of the sidereal year remains unchanged.
 As the earth travels in its orbit, the duration of seasons depends on the orbit’s eccentricity.

 When the orbital eccentricity is extreme, the seasons on the orbit’s far side are substantially longer in duration.
 In addition to axial precession, there’s the axial tilt.
 A year on Earth is directly determined by all the various orbital motions of the Earth.